kevinsullivan/TMDE/README.md

 ## Legal and contact
-Copyright: © 2021 By the Rector and Visitors of the University of Virginia.
+- Copyright: © 2021 By the Rector and Visitors of the University of Virginia.
-Supervising Author: Kevin Sullivan.
+- Contact Author: Kevin Sullivan.
 UVa CS Dept. sullivan@virginia.edu.
-Acknowledgements: Thank you to multiple students for read, test, and fixing.
-This work was supported in part by NSF Grant ...
+- Acknowledgement: This work was and continues to be supported in part by the National Science Foundation under grant (Award Abstract) #1909414.